reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ### Executing HTTP `HEAD` Request to Get Status of a Record
 The `HEAD` method in HTTP can request information about a document without retrieving the document itself.
 It is similar to GET but it does not receive the response body.
 It's used for caching, resource existence, modification checks, and link validation.
 Faster than GET, it saves bandwidth by omitting response data, making it ideal for resource checks and link validation, optimizing network efficiency.

-Let's now see how to execute HTTP `HEAD` request to get status of a specific user record using a response handler:
+Here is code to execute HTTP `HEAD` request to get status of a specific user record using a response handler:

 ```java
 public Integer getUserStatus(long userId) throws RequestProcessingException {